football-highlight/Football_highlight_generator/README.md

 **Primary Contributor:**

-* *[Arbind Yadav]* — onceived the research, implemented the multimodal fusion system, wrote the manuscript, implemented the 3D CNN architecture and conducted experiments.
+* *[Arbind Yadav]* — conceived the research, implemented the multimodal fusion system, wrote the manuscript, implemented the 3D CNN architecture and conducted experiments.

 **Other Contributors:**